jscheiny/safe-units/docs/generic-measures.md

 # Generic Measures

-The default Safe Units `Measure` class is specifically designed around using measures where the underlying values are represented by the JavaScript `number` type.
-However, it wouldn't be unreasonable to want measures where the values have different requirements.
+The default `Measure` class is specifically designed around using measures where the underlying values are represented by the JavaScript `number` type.
+However, it may be desirable to want measures where the values have different numeric types.
 For example, one might want measures with arbitrary precision or measures on the rational numbers.
 Creating such a measure class can be accomplished by using the `createMeasureType` function.

 ## Example